 Spring is a great time to be adventurous, playful, so try something new – whether it’s a new hobby or just something fun.

-Wear bright and warm colors – don’t be afraid of reds, yellows, oranges in the early spring and blues, greens, whites, purples for later.
+Wear bright and warm colours – don’t be afraid of reds, yellows, oranges in the early spring and blues, greens, whites, purples for later.

 It is also great to start incorporating more physical activity to make you feel lighter, warmer and so to balance out the kapha.
 Challenge yourself with longer and more intensive workouts, but only those that give you pleasure.